 - The World Congress on Undergraduate Research is an international event held approximately every three years for Arts & Humanities students, cosponsored by America’s Council on Undergraduate Research (CUR), the Australasian Conference of Undergraduate Research (ACUR), and the British Conference of Undergraduate Research (BCUR).
 The event was held in Doha, Qatar in November 2016, in Oldenburg, Germany in May 2019, and in Coventry, England in April 2023.

 - Posters on the Hill is an annual spring undergraduate poster session sponsored by CUR on Capitol Hill in Washington, D.C.
 Members of Congress and their staff learn about the importance of undergraduate research by talking directly with student presenters.
 Your research should be aligned with arts and humanities, biology, chemistry, education, engineering, geosciences, health sciences, mathematics and computer sciences, physics and astronomy, psychology, or social sciences.

 Travel Award Applications and Preparing to Present

 The WSU Office of Undergraduate Research can provide qualified applicants with partial support to cover the costs of traveling to make a conference presentation.
 We can also guide you to find additional funding from other sources.
 Applying for a travel award from us is one of many important steps you should take if you want to present your research at an event beyond WSU.

 Publication Opportunities at Regional, National, and International Levels

-Publishing your work in written form offers a broad audience made up of individuals with interests and knowledge inherent to the publication your work appears in.
+Publishing your work in written form gives your work a broad audience; it is made up of individuals with interests and knowledge related to the publication your work appears in.
 Your perceived impact as a researcher is predominantly measured by how other researchers refer to, and rely on, the articles you produce using this dissemination method.